 The survivor benefit for a beneficiary who is not a spouse is the balance accumulated in the Combined Contribution Account (CCA) and, if applicable, Voluntary Contribution Account(s), payable in a cash lump sum, less applicable withholding tax.

-The survivor benefit for a pensioner on the variable benefit is the total in the member's variable benefit account.
+The survivor benefit for a variable benefit pensioner is the total in the member's Variable Benefit Account.